2C-I: Pharmacodynamics

 2C-I acts as a serotonin receptor agonist.
 It produces psychedelic effects via serotonin 5-HT_{2A} receptor activation.

 It is inactive as a monoamine releasing agent and shows negligible activity as a monoamine reuptake inhibitor.

 2C-I is a highly potent anti-inflammatory drug similarly to various other serotonergic psychedelics.
 However, 2C-I showed the highest anti-inflammatory potency of any other assessed drug in a large series in one study.
 It was more potent than (R)-DOI in terms of anti-inflammatory activity.

 Chemistry

 Synthesis

 The chemical synthesis of 2C-I has been described.

 Analogues

-Analogues of 2C-I include 2C-H (2,5-DMPEA), 2C-B, 2C-C, DOI, and 25I-NBOMe, among others.
+Analogues of 2C-I include 2C-H (2,5-DMPEA), 2C-B, 2C-C, DOI, 4C-I, and 25I-NBOMe, among others.

 History

 2C-I was first described in the scientific literature by Alexander Shulgin and colleagues in 1977.
 Its properties and effects in humans were described by Shulgin in 1978.
 The drug was subsequently described in greater detail by Shulgin in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).
 In the early 2000s, 2C-I was sold in Dutch smart shops as a recreational drug after the related drug 2C-B was banned.